At the invitation of the Berliner Philharmoniker

 Series U: Piano

-Mitsuko Uchida is the “grande dame” of poetic piano playing – a pianist known for her crystal-clear touch and interpretations that strike a perfect balance between intellect and emotion.
-Her guiding principle is that “playing the piano is not enough – it takes a lifetime to understand music.”
-In addition to her outstanding performances of works by Mozart, Schubert, Schumann, and Beethoven, she is deeply dedicated to the piano music of Berg, Schoenberg, Webern, Debussy, and Kurtág.
+Mitsuko Uchida is known for her crystal-clear touch and for interpretations that strike a perfect balance between intellect and emotion.
+“Playing the piano is not enough," she says.
+"It takes a lifetime to understand music.”
+In addition to her acclaimed performances of works by Mozart, Schubert, Schumann, and Beethoven, she has a strong affinity for the piano music of Berg, Schoenberg, Webern, Debussy, and Kurtág.
 Uchida has enjoyed a close artistic partnership with the Berliner Philharmoniker for nearly four decades, having made her debut with the orchestra in June 1984.
 As Artist in Residence, she performed all of Beethoven’s piano concertos under the baton of Sir Simon Rattle.

 Plan your visit